andguasta/sae-temv2/Wwise-Rclone.md

 token = {"access_token":"dnsakdnskabdashbdjsab","token_type":"fdjkda","refresh_token":"ds ajdnsajbndsjabdsjahfkjds","expiry":"2024-11-27T16:06:41.902997+01:00"}
 team_drive =
 ```
-After the toke line let's add another option named `root_folder_id = ` this will change the root folder from the main drive folder to the one with all your wwise projects.
-To find the folder id go to the gdrive website, navigate to the folder `wwise_projects` and look at the url it should look something like this:
+After the token line let's add another setting named `root_folder_id = `
+This will change the **root folder** from the main drive folder to the one with all your Wwise projects.
+To find the **folder id** go to the Google Drive website, navigate to the folder `wwise_projects` and look at the url.
+It should look something like this:
 drive.google.com/drive/folders/3ulmIpRhLL3gc0n28Za0989wSkzunRWMm?role=writer

 This is the part we need:
 `drive.google.com/drive/folders/ --> 3ulmIpRhLL3gc0n28Za0989wSkzunRWMm <-- ?role=writer`

 Paste it after `root_folder_id` in order to obtain this:
 ```
 [wwise-proj]